As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Its appeal lies in its attractive patterns and color formations Morrisonite is a multicolored jasper from the Owyhee River gorge in Oregon.
 Jasper can be found in the Nehalem River’s gravel bars and the riverbed of the Clackamas River in Oregon.

 A variety of gem-quality Jaspers may be found on the gravel beds along the Willamette River banks from Portland to Eugene.
-Large boulders of Jasper in various colors can be found in Eel River at Hearst and north of Potter Valley, both in Mendocino County in California.
+Large boulders of various colors of Jasper can be found in Eel River at Hearst and north of Potter Valley, both in Mendocino County in California.

-TIP: Jasper rocks are among the most sought-after stones by rockhounds around the world.
-These beautiful rocks can be found in a lot of locations in the United States.
+TIP: Jasper rocks are among the most sought-after stones by rockhounds worldwide.
+These beautiful rocks can be found in many locations in the United States.
 Find out more in the article below:

 4 Best Locations for Finding Jasper Rocks Near Me (USA)